djeffalKhaled/Raylib-IDE/README.md

 # Raylib IDE:
+-Currently in-development- <br>
-Currently in-development simple Integrated Development Environment for writing and executing C Language files.
+Simple Integrated Development Environment for writing and executing C Language files.
+Styled as a terminal similar to those tools you'd see on cheesy american "hacker" movies or those fallout 4 terminals.
 Desktop app fully programmed in C Language using the RayLib library. <br>
 Superset of Raylib Text Editor: https://github.com/djeffalKhaled/Raylib-Text-Editor

 ## Functionality: